mheap/pin-github-action/README.md

 ## Leaving Actions unpinned

-To leave an action unpinned, pass the `--ignore` option when running `pin-github-action`.
+To leave an action unpinned, pass the `--allow` option when running `pin-github-action`.

-Running `pin-github-action /path/to/.github/workflows/your-name.yml --ignore "actions/*"` will turn this:
+Running `pin-github-action /path/to/.github/workflows/your-name.yml --allow "actions/*"` will turn this:

 ```yaml
 jobs: